vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/back-end-development-guides/vtex-io-documentation-developing-service-configuration-apps.md

 ### Step 3 - Declaring policies and permissions

-You have to declare the required [policy](https://developers.vtex.com/docs/guides/vtex-io-documentation-policies) that gives permission to the service app to read the data from the configuration app.
-In the `manifest.json` file, add the following policy in the `"policies"` list:
+In the `manifest.json` file, add the `read-workspace-apps` [policy](https://developers.vtex.com/docs/guides/vtex-io-documentation-policies) to the `"policies"` list.
+This policy is responsible for allowing the service app to read the data from the configuration app.

 ```json
 "policies": [